unknownbrackets/maxcso/README.md

     brew install lz4
     brew install libuv
+    brew install libdeflate

 And then just compile using make.

 ### Linux / Unix

-Aside from gcc/g++ or clang, you will also need liblz4-dev and libuv1-dev, or similar.
+Aside from gcc/g++ or clang, you will also need liblz4-dev, libdeflate-dev, and libuv1-dev - or similar.

 ### Packages